-- Communiqué on Agreements, Concerted Practices and Decisions and Practices of Associations of Undertakings That Do Not Significantly Restrict Competition (Communiqué No. 2021/3); - · Communiqué on Commitments for Preliminary Investigations and Investigations on Anticompetitive Agreements,

-Concerted Practices, Decisions and Abuse of Dominant Position (Communiqué No. 2021/2);
+- the Communiqué on the Increase of the Lower Threshold for Administrative Fines specified in paragraph 1, article 16 of the Competition Law (to be valid until 31 December 2022); - the Communiqué on Agreements, Concerted Practices and Decisions and Practices of Associations of Undertakings That Do Not Significantly Restrict Competition (Communiqué No: 2021/3); - the Communiqué on Commitments for Preliminary Investigations and Investigations on Anticompetitive Agreements, Concerted Practices, Decisions and Abuse of Dominant Position (Communiqué No. 2021/2); - the Communiqué on the Payments to be Made by Joint-Stock and Limited Companies pursuant to the Competition Law (Communiqué No: 2017/4); - the Block Exemption Communiqué on Vertical Agreements in the Motor Vehicles Sector (Communiqué No. 2017/3); - the Block Exemption Communiqué on R&D Agreements (Communiqué No. 2016/5);

-- Block Exemption Communiqué No. 2016/5 on R&D Agreements; - Block Exemption Communiqué No. 2017/3 on Vertical Agreements in the Motor Vehicle Sector; - Communiqué No. 2017/2 Amending the Communiqué on Mergers and Acquisitions Calling for the Authorisation of the Competition Board (Communiqué No. 2017/2); - Communiqué on the Increase of the Lower Threshold for Administrative Fines Specified in paragraph 1, article 16 of Act No. 4054 on the Protection of Competition (Communiqué No. 2021/1); - Block Exemption Communiqué on Specialisation Agreements (Communiqué No. 2013/3), entered into force on 26 July 2013; - Guidelines on Examination of Digital Data during On-site Inspections enacted on 8 October 2020; - Guidelines Explaining the Block Exemption Communiqué on Vertical Agreements in the Motor Vehicle Sector (Communiqué No. 2017/3) enacted on 7 March 2017; - Guidelines on the Evaluation of the Abuse of Dominance through Discriminatory Practices, enacted on 7 April 2014; - Guidelines on Exclusionary Abusive Conducts by Companies in Dominant Positions, enacted on 29 January 2014; - Guidelines on Undertakings Concerned, Turnover and Ancillary Restraints in Mergers and Acquisitions, enacted on 26 March 2013; - Guidelines on Active Cooperation for the Exposure of Cartels, enacted on 17 April 2013; - Guidelines on the Protection of Horizontal Agreements in line with articles 4 and 5 of the Competition Law, Act No. 4054, enacted on 30 April 2013; - Guidelines on the Assessment of Horizontal Mergers and Acquisitions, enacted on 4 June 2013; - · Guidelines on the Assessment of Non-horizontal Mergers and Acquisitions, enacted on 4 June 2013; - Guidelines on Cases Considered as Merger and Acquisition and Concept of Control, enacted on 16 July 2013; and - Guidelines on General Principles of Exemption, enacted on 28 November 2013.
+- the Block Exemption Communiqué on Specialization Agreements (Communiqué No. 2013/3); - the Communiqué on the Procedures and Principles to be Pursued in Pre-Notifications and Authorisation Applications to be Filed with the Competition Authority in order for Acquisitions via Privatisation to Become Legally Valid (Communiqué No. 2013/2); - the Guidelines on the Assessment of Non-Horizontal Mergers and Acquisitions, enacted in 2022; - the Guidelines on the Assessment of Horizontal Mergers and Acquisitions, enacted in 2022; - the Guidelines on Examination of Digital Data during On-Site Inspections, enacted on 8 October 2020; - the Guidelines on Cases Considered as a Merger or an Acquisition and the Concept of Control, enacted on 5 April 2018: - the Guidelines on Vertical Agreements, enacted on 29 March 2018; - the Guidelines Explaining the Block Exemption Communiqué on Vertical Agreements in the Motor Vehicles Sector (Communiqué No. 2017/3), enacted on 7 March 2017; - the Competition Assessment Guidelines, enacted on 20 August 2014; - the Guidelines on the Assessment of Abusive Conduct by Undertakings with Dominant Position, enacted on 29 January 2014; - the Guidelines on the General Principles of Exemption, enacted on 28 November 2013; - the Guidelines on Horizontal Cooperation Agreements, enacted on 30 April 2013; and - the Guidelines on the Explanation of the Regulation on Active Cooperation for Detecting Cartels, enacted on 17 April 2013.